seapagan/confoog/README.md

 settings[50][:two]
 # => "for the show"

+settings.quiet = true # squelch any error or status messages to console

+settings.autosave = false # disable autosave if it has been enabled with #new or #autosave

 settings.save # save all current parameters to the YAML file

 settings.load # load the settings from YAML file.